AdamBedel/Arden-Vul/README.md

   - Shields- can be sundered to completely negate the damage of a single attack.
 Magical shields can do this a number of times equal to their AC bonus.

 **Other Rules**
-  - For full encumbrance rules, see cc2.
+  - Encumbrance Rules, see cc2.
 TLDR:
       - One-handed items = 1 slot
       - Two-handed items, ranged weapons = 2 slots
       - 3 torches, 3 oil flasks, or 3 rations = 1 slot